Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • body plethysmography – to determine the functioning of external respiration;

-• fibrobronchoscopy is a procedure for examining the mucous membrane of the respiratory system;
+• fiberoptic bronchoscopy is a procedure for examining the mucous membrane of the respiratory organs;

 • angiopulmonography;

-• biopsy of the lungs and bronchi - is a sampling of a small part of the organ for subsequent histological studies.
-Used for suspected cancer.
+• biopsy of the lungs and bronchi - is the collection of a small part of the organ for subsequent histological studies.
+Used when cancer is suspected.

-Colds, SARS and pneumonia are familiar from general fatigue, high fever and wheezing in the lungs.
-But not all of these symptoms are present throughout the illness.
-After an acute period of the course of infectious diseases, the patient retains and increases wheezing in the lungs, breathing worsens, while fever is not observed.
+Colds, acute respiratory viral infections and pneumonia are familiar from general fatigue, high fever and wheezing in the lungs.
+But not all of these symptoms are present throughout the entire illness.
+After an acute period of infectious diseases, wheezing in the lungs persists and increases, breathing worsens, but no elevated temperature is observed.

-There are cases when wheezing and whistling sounds in the lungs are not preceded by infectious diseases.
-In such cases, for effective treatment, it is necessary to conduct a complete examination, as the cause may be heart failure, a tumor, and other diseases.
+There are often cases when wheezing and whistling sounds in the lungs are not preceded by infectious diseases.
+In such cases, for effective treatment it is necessary to conduct a full examination, since the cause may be heart failure, tumor and other diseases.

 Causes of wheezing in adults without fever

-To select the appropriate drug for the treatment of wheezing in the lungs when breathing, it is necessary to know the exact cause (etiology).
-According to the etiology, wheezing can be divided into 2 categories:
+To select the appropriate drug for the treatment of wheezing in the lungs when breathing, it is necessary to find out the exact cause (etiology).
+Based on etiology, wheezing can be divided into 2 categories:

 1. 1.
 Pulmonary.
-The cause is diseases that have developed as a result of infection and damage to the respiratory organs.
-Bacteria, viruses or pathogens can act as pathogens.
+The cause is diseases that develop as a result of infection and damage to the respiratory organs.
+Disease causative agents can be bacteria, viruses or pathogenic microorganisms.

 2. 2.
 Other diseases not associated with infection of the respiratory system.
-For example, the pathology of the cardiovascular system.
-Mostly seen in older people.
+For example, pathology of the cardiovascular system.
+It is more common in older people.

-The presence of wheezing and whistling sounds from the bronchi without fever in adults and children may indicate serious diseases that also affected the respiratory system.
-Timely detection of the causes of wheezing will avoid serious complications.
+The presence of wheezing and whistling sounds from the bronchi without fever in adults and children may indicate serious diseases that also affect the respiratory system.
+Timely detection of the causes of wheezing will help avoid serious complications.

 Pneumonia is characterized by wheezing in the sternum in the absence of fever.
-As a rule, wheezing is first dry, and then becomes wet.
-In such a case, wheezing is accompanied by hard breathing.
+As a rule, wheezing is dry at first and then becomes wet.
+In this case, wheezing is accompanied by harsh breathing.

 Other diseases that have similar symptoms include: